The

 on about why and/or how these "true believers" in the

-ancient ways are a wee bit too full of themselves.
-You know it,
+ancient ways are a wee bit too egocentric and full of themselves.

-and I know it... and no matter what I say here wouldn't convince
+You know it, and I know it... and no matter what I say here wouldn't

-I continue to most heartily recommend taking advantage of and
+is humanly possible and continue to most heartily take advantage

 Take

-care, however, that the sometimes accompanying dogmatic, egotistical
+care, however, that the accompanying dogmatic, egotistical attitude

-attitude ("I'm right, so that must mean you're wrong")
+("I'm right, so that must mean you're wrong") doesn't end

-doesn't end up leaving you with a nasty case of heartburn and indigestion.
+up leaving you with a nasty case of heartburn and indigestion.
+It

-It seems that the ever-evolving curse of our Western World shadow
+seems that the ever-evolving curse of our Western World shadow is

-in mind your mother's sage advice, "Always thoroughly chew
+mind your mother's sage advice, "Always thoroughly chew your

 man!
 Don't run with that sucker in your mouth!")